tensorlayer/TensorLayer/docs/user/tutorial.rst

   sess.run(tf.assign(lr, learning_rate * new_lr_decay))

-At the begining of each epoch, all states of LSTMs need to be resetted (initialized), then after each iteration, the new final states need to be assigned as the initial states of next iteration:
+At the beginning of each epoch, all states of LSTMs need to be reseted (initialized) to zero states, then after each iteration, the LSTMs' states is updated, so the new LSTM states (final states) need to be assigned as the initial states of next iteration:

 .. code-block:: python

+  # set all states to zero states at the beginning of each epoch
   state1 = tl.layers.initialize_rnn_state(lstm1.initial_state)
   state2 = tl.layers.initialize_rnn_state(lstm2.initial_state)
   for step, (x, y) in enumerate(tl.iterate.ptb_iterator(train_data,